Transamerica Life Insurance Review

 Average customer service

 Transamerica’s reputation for customer service is strictly mediocre.
 In J.D.
-Power’s 2017 customer survey, the company was rated “about average” for its support channels.
-Of course, “average” is still a passing grade, meaning you shouldn’t expect interactions to be noticeably poor.
-But if excellent support is a big selling point for you, you may be better off with a company like State Farm (which has earned J.D.
-Power’s gold award four years running).
+Power’s 2018 customer survey, the company was rated near the bottom of the list with a below-average score of two out of five.
+If excellent support is a big selling point for you, you may be better off with a company like State Farm (which has earned J.D.
+Power’s gold award five years running).

 It’s important to keep in mind that life insurance prices are highly personal, though.
 Since cost is dependent on your age, health, family history, and other factors, it’s impossible to say which company will be cheapest for you until you’ve compared quotes.
 We’d recommend checking prices at both TIAA and Transamerica to see who can offer the best deal on your coverage.

-It’s clear that Transamerica isn’t our top choice for permanent life insurance — which may leave you wondering who is.
-Enter New York Life.
-This is one of our top providers across the board; for whole and universal policies as well as term.
+While Transamerica is one of our top picks for term life insurance, New York Life is one of our favorites for whole life.
+This is one of our top providers across the board, for whole and universal policies as well as term.